Portadown F.C.: 2016–17 season

-Curries first win as Portadown manager came in a 2–0 win over Dungannon Swifts at Shamrock Park.
+Currie's first win as Portadown manager came in a 2–0 win over Dungannon Swifts at Shamrock Park.
 The Ports approached the annual Boxing Day derby with rivals Glenavon not being in great form with the Ports racing into a surprise two-goal lead with goals from Mark Carson and Aaron Haire.
 However, the Lurgan Blues had seemingly grabbed a point with them pulling a goal back within the last ten minutes and Sykes scoring a long distance free kick in the dying seconds of the game amid wild scenes of celebration from the Glenavon supporters.
 Portadown's luck had finally changed, however, with it later being found that Glenavon had fielded defender David Elebert, who was due to serve a suspension through yellow cards picked up in reserve league fixtures with the Lurgan side, receiving a fine, and the Ports being awarded a 3–0 win and a valuable 3 three points.

 The club earned a 1–1 draw with title chasing Linfield at Windsor Park.
 This was followed up with another credible 1–1 draw with champions Crusaders.
 The club went into a game against relegation rivals Carrick Rangers with the knowledge that a defeat would all but condemn them to relegation to which they lost the game 3–2.The Ports relegation was officially confirmed following a 3–2 defeat to Ards on Easter Tuesday fixture.